savonet/book/quickstart.md

 we simply ignore it for now, it will be detailed in [a subsequent section](#sec:records)).
-Here, the type indicates that it is a function taking three arguments and returning a source with any number of audio, video and midi channels.
+Here, the type indicates that it is a function taking three arguments and returning a source with any number of audio, video and midi channels (the precise meaning of `source` and its argument is detailed in [this chapter](#chap:streaming)).
 The three arguments are indicated in the type and detailed after:

 - the first argument is a string labeled `id`: this is the name which will be displayed in the logs,